Trust and understanding in Singapore-China relationship 'cannot be taken for granted': PM Wong

 “The Chinese side is willing to work together with the Singaporean side, in light of the new changes in the situation, with a view to safeguarding our shared interests, upholding the fine tradition of mutual respect, mutual trust, equality, and win-win cooperation, and advancing bilateral relations and collaboration to bear even more fruitful outcomes,” said Mr Li.

+These trainees will also participate in courses conducted by government agencies, law schools, bar associations, law societies, arbitration centres, mediation centres and other institutions.

+Lastly, the Intellectual Property Office of Singapore and the China National Intellectual Property Administration have signed a data exchange agreement to enhance cooperation in the sharing of intellectual property data between the two countries.

-On Monday, Mr Wong was welcomed at the Great Hall of the People, and will attend a dinner banquet hosted by Mr Li.
+On Monday, Mr Wong was welcomed at the Great Hall of the People, and attended a dinner banquet hosted by Mr Li.
 The two last met in October 2024 on the sidelines of multilateral meetings.

 On this trip, Mr Wong will also meet Chinese President Xi Jinping and Chairman of the National People’s Congress Zhao Leji.